ibme-qubic/svbdoc/doc/implementation.rst

         """

 .. note::
     Currently we are assuming a single noise parameter.
-This will be relaxes in future and the input noise parameter tensor will have dimension ``[V, S, Pn]`` where ``Pn`` is the number of noise parameters
+This will be relaxed in future and the input noise parameter tensor will have dimension ``[V, S, Pn]`` where ``Pn`` is the number of noise parameters